pavle-goloskokovic/Groove-Contact-GGJ-2018/README.md

 Level terrain is generated based on the waveform of the underlying music track.

-The goal is to produce music track at desired playback rate of 1.
+The goal is to produce music track at full speed.
 Playing slower or faster decreases your score, depending on how slower or faster you play.

 Use **[SPACE]** key to plow trough the vinyl grooves with 100 points penalty or use **[<-]** arrow keys **[->]** to move above the grooves.